biomedical-informatics/pbi-home/README.md

 {: .important}
 All course materials can be kept up to date by syncing with the [course GitHub repository](https://github.com/biomedical-informatics/pbi)

+{: .important}
+Applications are now open for the UKRI AI Centre for Doctoral Training in Biomedical Innovation - find out more [here](https://ai4bi-cdt.ed.ac.uk/join-our-cdt-0)

 {: .highlight}
 {% assign announcements = site.announcements | reverse %}
 {{ announcements.first }}